ma38su/cellular-automata/README.md

 # cellular-automata

-Demonstration of Cellular Automata on Web.
+Demonstration of Elementary Cellular Automata(ECA) on Web.

-This automata is first order automata.

 ### Demo